VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Vision Government Solutions CAMA
 - AssessPro (Catalis, Formerly Patriot)

 Based on sample data and documentation, all providers differ in how they collect, format, and organize CAMA data.
 VCGI recommends devising a standardized template and schema, including domains for applicable fields, with input and agreement from each vendor.
-In most cases, vendors should be able to perform an extract of fields they are already collecting with little or no modification (or, ideally, provide a source or service that VCGI can read automatically).
+In most cases, vendors should be able to perform an extract of fields they are already collecting with little or no modification (or, ideally, provide VCGI with a read-only API).
 Some fields, particularly land use codes, will need to be standardized to a single set of codes and descriptions (see below).

 ### 3.2.2 Implement Changes to Parcel Definition in CAMA Data